allenc125789/TurtleNAS/docs/update-logs/Planned-Updates.md

-~ Research software raid methods (probably just mdadm), and think of if implementing it would be feasible for this project...

 ~ need to create js based timeout function.

 ~ lots of unused code needs to be trimmed. might need to reuse the hashing system to provide a more unique hash when downloading a compressed folder.